Chocolat Jacques: History

-The factory invented and launched an original chocolate bar, obtaining a patent for it in 1936.
+In 1931, the Chocolaterie created the first filled chocolate bar with their product "Noiseline", which they continued to refine and vary in the years that followed, and finally applied for a patent in 1936.
 This chocolate bar is composed of six different pieces that can be broken off, and it is still the most well-known product of the brand.
 It is made of chocolate milk with one of seven tastes: mocha and rum, banana, three fruits, praline 100, crispy praline, biscuit 100, and nuts.
 The last piece is black chocolate filled with melting cappuccino biscuits.
+Dubbed the "Superchocolate," it later became the company's best seller.
+A year later, the "Knight Jacques" was designed with a helmet, shield and spear on a rearing horse, which from then on adorned the company's logo on all of its own products.